 As with any marketing, you should spend time creating customer personas.
 A customer persona is a very clear image of the person you’re going to be selling to.
 How old are they?
 What sort of work do they do?
 What do they like?
 What do they hate?
 Where do they live?
 Where do they learn new skills?

 Answering these sorts of questions is really important, particularly as you attract more subscribers.

-I’m going to break this down a little.
 When it comes to email marketing, most online businesses target three distinct groups of customers, based direct on their place in the Buyers’ Journey.